 Other down payment options

 Not every home loan requires a 20% down payment.
-Some loans such as FHA loans require as little as 3.5% down.
+Some loans such as FHA loans can offer up to 96.5% financing.
 This is made possible by the Federal Housing Administration, a government agency designed to ensure loans issued by mortgage lenders.
 Fannie Mae and Freddie Mac offer loans that require a down payment as little as 3%.
 VA loans backed by the department of veteran affairs don’t require any down payment at all.

 However, everyone’s financial situation is different, and a loan that works somebody else might not be the best choice for you.
 It’s important to consult your loan officer to discuss all mortgage options so you can get the best mortgage for your specific situation.

 Well, there is no right answer for everyone.
 As stated above, everyone’s situation is different.
 So the best loan programs vary based on the borrower.
 A loan that works great for one borrower might be a poor choice for another.
 You always want to have money in your savings account, regardless of how much you decide to pay up front.
 Appliances break, cars get flat tires, and medical emergencies happen, so it’s best not to completely drain your savings account.

 Remember; less money upfront means a bigger risk for the lender.
 Loan programs that have lower down payment requirements usually have extra fees roped into the closing costs or your monthly payments.
 And chances are a lower down payment will result in a higher interest rate.